Milan bourse down, spread up amid Turkish fears

 10 Agosto 2018

-Milan, August 10 - The Milan stock exchange's FTSE Mib index was 3% down on 20,984 points with about an hour of trading left on Friday amid fears about the consequences of plunge in the Turkish lira.
+Milan, August 10 - The Milan stock exchange's FTSE Mib index closed 2.51% down on 21,090 points on Friday amid fears about the consequences of plunge in the Turkish lira.
+The bourse was 3% down at one stage in the afternoon.
+UniCredit stock was under particularly heavy pressure.
+The Italian bank owns Turkish lender Yapi Kredi.
+Its share price was suspended for excess volatility when it was 5.8% down at 13.60 euros, compared to its starting price of 14.46 euros on Friday.
 The spread between Italy's 10-year BTP bond and the German bund, meanwhile, climbed to 264 basis points, with the yield on the BTP close to 3% at 2.96%.
 The BTP closed at 252 points on Thursday.
-UniCredit stock was under heavy pressure.
-The Italian bank owns Turkish lender Yapi Kredi.
-Its share price was suspended for excess volatility when it was 5.8% down at 13.60 euros, compared to its starting price of 14.46 euros on Friday.

 ALTRI ARTICOLI DALLA SEZIONE